designforliterature/web/README.md

 - Install (1) `git`, (2) latest `nodejs`, and (3) `MongoDB 2.4.x`
 - Open a Unix shell and clone this git directory: `git clone https://github.com/design4literature/web`
-- To start the DB server, execute the shell script `web/scripts/start_db.sh`.
-WHEN STARTING IT FOR THE FIRST TIME, READ THE INSTRUCTIONS IN THIS SCRIPT FILE.
+- To start the DB server, execute the shell script `web/scripts/start_db.sh`. **Read the instructions in the latter file before starting the server for the first time.**
 - To run the server, in a Unix shell cd to the cloned web directory and run the script `scripts/run-webserver.sh`
 - To run the client open a browser (preferably not IE) and enter `http://localhost:3000`
 - To stop operations, you can Control-C or kill the node process and then Control-C or kill the DB process.